 Maybe thirty years ago you could get by with the same skills and knowledge for a 30 year career but nowadays employees who regularly update their CV and have a keen interest in CPD are much more highly valued.

-If you are looking to change things up over the next 12 months, then a little upskilling may well be in order.
+If you are looking to change things up, then a little upskilling may well be in order.
 It’s something that can benefit both employees and their employers and is becoming increasingly popular in the workplace.

 It’s basically teaching existing employees new skills.
 This has both benefits for the boss and his or her staff.
 They don’t have to search for outside people to fill posts that require a certain abilities.
 The employee can gain new and valuable skills that will serve them later in their career.
 And it can often be cheaper than recruiting, especially with management jobs and above.

 The Benefits of Upskilling for Employers

 Turnover is a big problem in many industries and it’s not all down to wage issues or bad working practices.
 For many people it’s a sensible move to look around for a new job at least every few years.

 The key with upskilling is that it can help improve retention levels because your business is always offering existing employees the chance to develop and push their careers forward.
 Why would they look elsewhere?

 That said, you can’t stop all employees seeking new pastures, particularly at management level.
 Upskilling also gives you the opportunity to plan for the future.
 If you are a business that likes to promote from inside, giving new blood the resources and knowledge they need to apply and succeed at the next level is important.